10 Quick-and-Easy Casserole Recipes

 - 2 cups rotisserie chicken, chopped

 - 2 tablespoons grated parmesan cheese

-This recipe adds a little twist on the regular chicken and rice casserole recipes.
+This recipe adds a little twist to the regular chicken-and-rice casserole recipes.
 The other awesome thing about this recipe is that you can even put it together and freeze it for up to two months before baking it!
 Talk about a make-ahead meal!

 - 2 cups cooked rice

 - 2 cups (8 ounces) shredded Monterey Jack cheese

 - 1 1/2 cups cooked, chopped chicken breast

 - 1 (12-ounce) can evaporated milk